 World’s Largest Pool League Presents League Operator of the Year Awards

-The American Poolplayers Association (APA) recognized five of their top franchisees with League Operator of the Year awards during the APA Annual Convention in early May in Las Vegas.
-The five were selected from a group of more than 270 League Operators throughout North America, with one League Operator selected from each market size.
+The American Poolplayers Association (APA) recognized their top franchisees with League Operator of the Year awards during its Annual League Operator Convention in late April.
+The five winners were selected from a group of nearly 300 APA League Operators throughout North America, with one League Operator selected from each market size.

-The APA awards a number of League Operators each year for their accomplishments in running their League area.
-Those selected as League Operator of the Year received $1,000 and a trophy.
+APA recognizes a number of League Operators each year for their accomplishments in running their League area.
+Those selected as League Operator of the Year receive $1,000 and a trophy.

-In addition to recognizing the League Operators of the Year, the APA also awarded the Rookie and Journeyman of the Year awards.
-John Hensley of the Jackson County MO APA and Matt Leckner of the Tri State APA in Indiana both received Rookie of the Year Awards, while Dennis Mersman of the Central Colorado APA was selected for the Journeyman of the Year Award.
+In addition to recognizing the League Operators of the Year, APA also awarded the Rookie and Journeyman of the Year awards.
+Ashley and Kevin Morgan of the Lake and Osceola APA in Florida won the Rookie of the Year Award, while Don Ward of the Raleigh, Durham and Chapel Hill APA in North Carolina was selected for the Journeyman of the Year Award.
 The Journeyman of the Year is presented to the top League Operator who is no longer a rookie, but not yet eligible to receive the League Operator of the Year award.

 The APA, based in Lake Saint Louis, Mo., sanctions the world’s largest amateur pool league, known as the APA Pool League throughout the United States, and as the Canadian Pool League in Canada.
 Nearly 250,000 members compete in weekly 8-Ball and 9?Ball League play.
 The APA is generally recognized as the Governing Body of Amateur Pool, having established the official rules, championships, formats and handicap systems for the sport of amateur billiards.

-The APA produces three major tournaments each year—the APA World Pool Championships, the APA Poolplayer Championships and the U.S. Amateur Championship—that, together, pay out nearly $2 Million in cash and prizes annually!
+The APA produces four major tournaments each year—the APA World Pool Championships, the APA Poolplayer Championships, the APA Junior Championships and the U.S. Amateur Championship—that, together, pay out nearly $2 Million in cash and prizes annually!

 The texts, images and visual representations on any part of AZBilliards.com may not be republished, retransmitted, reproduced, downloaded or otherwise used, except for personal, non-commercial use.